takesobt/hotchop/README.md

 # hotchopper
 ## Version 1.0

-HOTchopper is a tool for the extraction of BSP HOT files with the criteria of the TDNR (Ticket Document Number) or the TRNN (Transaction Number).
+HOTchopper is a tool for extracting BSP HOT files based on either the TDNR (Ticket Document Number) or the TRNN (Transaction Number).
-With the extracted transactions, HOTchopper recalculates all total records (BOT93, BOT94, BCT95 and BFT99) based on the rule defined in IATA DISH(data interchange sepcifications handbook), so that the output file can be used directly by revenue accounting systems conforming to the IATA DISH. file:///C:/workplace/hotchop/testdata/bsp-dish-rev22-2016.pdf
+With the extracted transactions, HOTchopper recalculates all total records (BOT93, BOT94, BCT95 and BFT99) based on rules defined in the IATA DISH (Data Interchange Specifications Handbook), so that the output file can be used directly by revenue accounting systems conforming to the IATA DISH.
+(Reference: IATA DISH Rev.22 PDF available on IATA website)

 ## ✅ Key features